 You can get a drink, a really good one!
 Salt Lake City has a vibrant nightlife with numerous renowned breweries and a plethora of bars to suit every taste.
 Drinking laws are admittedly stricter than in some states, but it is completely possible to imbibe responsibly.
 Finding a good cup of coffee is also easy to do.
 Every Salt Lake neighborhood has at least one noteworthy, locally-owned coffee shop.

 3. You will find like-minded people in SLC.

 While the Beehive state is staunchly conservative, the capital city is a progressive outlier.
 Every mayor since 1985 has been a Democrat, three of them have been women.
 The Utah Pride Center hosts one of the largest Pride Festivals in the country every June.
 We have a slew of vegan restaurants, a tattoo convention, and a rodeo.
 Regardless of your political views, interests, or lifestyle, there is a community here for you.

 4. This is the desert.

-People rightly associate Salt Lake City with snow-capped mountains.
-And while we get more than our fair share of fluffy powder, Utah is actually the second driest state in the nation.
+People associate Salt Lake City with snow-capped mountains, and rightly so.
+While we get more than our fair share of fluffy powder, Utah is actually the second driest state in the nation.
 If you’re used to a humid climate, the dry air may come as an arid surprise.
 However, we also have plenty of lakes and reservoirs that are great for recreating.